Russian Watches: Should You Get One?

 Some enthusiasts prefer a vintage Vostok, while others are happy to own the recent models.
 Either way, the Vostok Amphibia won’t disappoint.

-The Sturmanskie Gagarin Automatic (Model no. 2426/4571144) watch is the closest thing to the First Watch in Space you can ever own.
+The Sturmanskie Gagarin Automatic (Model no. 2426/4571144) watch is the closest thing to the first watch in space you can ever own.
 Coming in big at 44mm, this watch features an all-black ensemble with a stainless steel case, thin bezel, a black dial, and a matching black leather strap.
-The dial displays thin index hour markers, except for the 12 hour marker, which is in Arabic numeral.
-It has 24-hour indicator, second time zone through the outer ring of the dial and is adjusted by the second crown located at 10 o’clock, as well as a date window at 3 o’clock.
+The dial displays thin index hour markers, except for the 12-hour marker, which is in Arabic numeral.
+It also has a 24-hour indicator, a second-time zone through the outer ring of the dial, and is adjusted by the second crown located at 10 o’clock, as well as a date window at 3 o’clock.

-This watch runs on an automatic movement with 31 our of power reserve.
+This watch runs on an automatic movement with 31 hours of power reserve.
 It has a screw-down crown and caseback, and has a water resistance of 100 metres.

 This limited-edition vintage Poljot Aviator watch has a playful vibe to it with its green and black colourways.
 It features a 40mm stainless steel case with a black dial and a matching black strap with green stitching.
 The green 24-hour Roman numeral markers and white and red hands stand out against the black dial.

-Another customised watch, this Raketa Polar 24-Hour watch features the original mechanism and equipped with a new case.
-It has a 30mm stainless steel case with a yellow bezel, blue dial and a blue leather strap.
-Although the dial looks a bit busy with its 24 hour Arabic numeral markers, it is still very easy to read the time.
+Another customised watch, this Raketa Polar 24-Hour watch features the original mechanism and is equipped with a new case.
+It has a 30mm stainless steel case with a yellow bezel, blue dial, and a blue leather strap.
+Although the dial looks a bit busy with its 24-hour Arabic numeral markers, it is still very easy to read the time.
 The watch runs on an automatic movement, which is the original movement of the watch.